texfaq/texfaq.github.io/FAQ-latex-books.md

 - More Math into LaTeX: _An Introduction to_ LaTeX
   _and_ AMSLaTeX by George Grätzer (fourth edition Springer Verlag, 2007, ISBN-10 978-0-387-32289-6
-- Digital Typography Using LaTeXIncorporating some multilingual aspects, and use of [Omega](FAQ-omegaleph), by Apostolos Syropoulos, Antonis Tsolomitis and Nick Sofroniou (Springer, 2003, ISBN-10 0-387-95217-9).
+- Digital Typography Using LaTeX, Incorporating some multilingual aspects, and use of [Omega](FAQ-omegaleph), by Apostolos Syropoulos, Antonis Tsolomitis and Nick Sofroniou (Springer, 2003, ISBN-10 0-387-95217-9).